 Water Plus only operates in one price control, but has applied the principal use principal in splitting its costs between regulated licences.
-Assets are held in Water Plus Limited, which is the largest trading entity, and a recharge made to Water Plus Select Limited, the other trading subsidiary, based on the usage of those assets.
+Assets are held in one entity, and a recharge made to other group entities based on the usage of those assets.